felipeformentin/booking-api/readme.md

 - IsCheckOutAfterCheckInValidator -> Validates if checkOut is after checkIn date.

 - ReservationPeriodValidator -> Guarantees that the booking won't be longer than 3 days.

+###FUTURE IMPROVEMENTS

+- Circuit break could be implemented so client doesn't get stuck when DB is down

+- In order to have more uptime we could add a cache layer.
+This would result in better performance and if by some reason our DB is down we could have cache as fallback and the other way around is also true.

+- Implement PATCH Api so we can partially update our entity

+- Validation on Request Fields

+- Automatic Retry when receiving OptmisticLocking Exceptions

+- Add unit tests

+- Generate metrics with gatling

+- Add logs

+###COMMENTS

+- Why I didn’t use @Transaction ? -> Since I create a new Booking Entity, Transactional wouldn't help me lock the dates, so I decided to implement Optimistic Lock